 Die-Off Myths– Don’t Fall for These!

-Die off is a temporary condition that resolves after your body has addressed the initial die-off.
-If you have identified a trigger, yet you are still having symptoms for weeks or months, it is unlikely that it is die-off.
+Die-off is a temporary condition that resolves after your body has addressed the initial die-off.
+If you have identified a trigger, yet you are still having Sibo Die-Off symptoms for weeks or months, it is unlikely that it is die-off.
 Rather, you are likely continuing to take in an inflammatory substance in your supplements or food, or your SIBO is not being adequately treated.

-Die off usually occurs within a week of starting an antibiotic or revamping your diet.
-So, if you started a new probiotic and antimicrobial prescription a month ago and are still having symptoms now, it is unlikely that this is die-off.
+Die-off usually occurs within a week of starting an antibiotic or revising your diet.
+So, if you started a new probiotic and antimicrobial prescription a month ago and are still having Sibo Die-Off symptoms now, it is unlikely that this is a die-off.
 Instead, the antimicrobials may not be working, or you’ve chosen the wrong probiotics for your unique microbiome.

 Die-off is a distinct reaction, it does not continue on autopilot.
 If you keep having a recurrence of symptoms, it is more likely that you have recurrent infections or you have not effectively treated overgrowth.
 If this happens, it’s time to dig deeper and see if you need to overhaul your gut regimen or get to the root of recurrent infections.

-What Can You Do to Decrease Die-Off Symptoms?
+What Can You Do to Decrease Sibo Die-Off Symptoms?

-- Making sure you have regular bowel movements as this will also help with elimination of die-off toxins and proteins.
+Making sure you have regular bowel movements as this will also help with the elimination of die-off toxins and proteins.
 Epsom salt baths, magnesium, and hydration are gentle ways to relieve constipation.